devansh2853/Composio_Project1/README.md

 # 📌 Project Setup Guide

-This project integrates **Gmail, Notion, and Gemini** with Composio to automate workflows using triggers and connections.
+This project integrates **Gmail, Notion, and Gemini** with Composio to automate the process of logging Pending Assignments to notion using triggers and connections.

 ## 🚀 Prerequisites